spencereanes/spencereanes.github.io/index.md

 Welcome to my website.

-I am a rising junior at St. Olaf College, and study Computer Science, Math, and Statistics.
+I am a junior at St. Olaf College, and study Computer Science, Math, and Statistics.

 This website is a work in progress, and learning project.